Global Health Technologies

 Course Level: Undergraduate Upper-Level

 Description: Students in this course will work on design projects to address global health disparities.
-Students will work in teams and partner with bioengineering students to develop solutions to particular problems in delivering healthcare in the developing world.
-Students must take GLHT 452 in the spring semester to complete their projects.
+Students will work in teams and partner with engineering students to develop solutions to particular problems in delivering healthcare in the developing world.
+In this project-based course, students will be expected to compile documentation and present orally on the progress of their teams.
+Students must take GLHT 451 and GLHT 452 in the same academic year.
 Instructor Permission Required.

 GLHT 452 - GLOBAL HEALTH DESIGN CHALLENGES II